-- 2.1 The Board of Trustees takes seriously its responsibility to safeguard and protect the welfare of all children, young people and vulnerable adults in its care and other young people and vulnerable adults who may be on the site legitimately.
-It has a moral duty and statutory obligation under Section 175 of the Education Act 2002 to all children and young people under 18 years of age or vulnerable adults who attend Callywith College or are on the site (legitimately) for other reasons.
+2.1 The Board of Trustees takes seriously its responsibility to safeguard and protect the welfare of all children, young people and vulnerable adults in its care and other young people and vulnerable adults who may be on the site legitimately.
+Trustees have undertaken safeguarding training and understand the importance of their strategic role in this respect.
+They have a moral duty and statutory obligation under Section 175 of the Education Act 2002 to all children and young people under 18 years of age or vulnerable adults who attend Callywith College or are on the site (legitimately) for other reasons.

 Callywith College is also required to work with other agencies to protect children under the Children Act 2004 and Working Together to Safeguard Children 2018.
-This duty is to: - Safeguard and promote the welfare of children, young people and vulnerable adults. - Work to provide an environment in which children, young people and vulnerable adults feel safe, secure, valued and respected, and feel confident that any complaint, allegation or suspicion of abuse will be taken seriously. - Ensure that there are adequate procedures and arrangements within the college to identify, assess, make referrals and support children, young people and vulnerable adults who are suffering from harm. - Work in partnership with parents and other agencies (e.g. Schools, Police, Social Care) to meet these obligations. - Maintain a safe college environment. - 2.2 The college recognises that it is an agent of referral and not of investigation.
+This duty is to:

+- Safeguard and promote the welfare of children, young people and vulnerable adults. - Work to provide an environment in which children, young people and vulnerable adults feel safe, secure, valued and respected, and feel confident that any complaint, allegation or suspicion of abuse will be taken seriously.

+- Ensure that there are adequate procedures and arrangements within the college to identify, assess, make referrals and support children, young people and vulnerable adults who are suffering from harm. - Work in partnership with parents and other agencies (e.g., Schools, Police, Social Care) to meet these obligations. - Maintain a safe college environment. - 2.2 The college recognises that it is an agent of referral and not of investigation.
 It is not the college's responsibility to investigate abuse.
-Staff should not extend an offer of confidentiality but should clearly inform the person that if information about abuse is disclosed there is a duty on staff to follow reporting procedures. - 2.3 For the purpose of Safeguarding this policy covers all children and young people under 18 including: - Students and prospective students under 18 years of age enrolled on full and part-time courses. - School-link students. - Visitors to the college (under 18).

-• Employees, work experience students or volunteers who are under 18 years of age.

-For the purpose of Safeguarding Vulnerable Adults the following are included:
+Staff should not extend an offer of confidentiality but should clearly inform the person that if information about abuse is disclosed there is a duty on staff to follow reporting procedures. - 2.3 For the purpose of Safeguarding this policy covers all children and young people under 18 including: - Students and prospective students under 18 years of age enrolled on full and part-time courses. - School-link students. - Visitors to the college (under 18). - Employees, work experience students or volunteers who are under 18 years of age. - 2.4 For the purpose of Safeguarding Vulnerable Adults the following are included: